soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

-# The Amazon Interview Process: What to Expect and How to Prepare
+# A Guide to the Amazon Recruiting Process: What to Expect and How to Get Ready

+## TL;DR

+A Guide to the Amazon Recruiting Process: What to Expect and How to Get Ready - This article outlines the Amazon recruiting process, what to expect, and how to get prepared.
+It includes a breakdown of the interview rounds, the topics discussed, and the outcome.
+It also provides tips on how to prepare for the Amazon Leadership Principle rounds and provides a conclusion.

 ## How I landed up with an interview call?